guglielmocamporese/hands-segmentation-pytorch/readme.md

 ## What you can do with this code
 This code provides:
+- A plug and play pretrained model for hand segmentation, either usable directly from `torch hub` (see the **Direct Usage form Torch Hub** section) or usable cloning this repo,
 - A collection of **4** different **datasets** for hands segmentation (see the **Datasets** section for more details), that can be used for train a hands segmentation model,
 - the scripts for **training** and **evaluating** a hand segmentation model (see the **Train** and **Test** sections),
 - the scripts for **finetuning** my pre-trained model, that you can download (see the **Model** section), for hand segmentation on a custom dataset (see the **Finetune** section),